Sign in

 Cables

-Due to the high frequencies used in GNSS signal reception, coaxial cables are used.
-Coaxial cables consist of a central conductor surrounded by a dielectric, an outer conductor, and an outer insulator.
-Keeping cables short reduces GNSS signal strength loss, as does larger diameter cables.
+With the high frequencies associated with GNSS signal reception, coaxial cables are utilized.
+These cables consist of a central conductor encased in dielectric material, surrounded by an outer conductor and an outer insulator.
+Keeping cables short minimizes GNSS signal strength loss, and employing larger-diameter cables also contributes to this reduction.

 Connectors